 Can I combine several acute treatments?

-The different categories of acute medications can be taken together to treat different part of the attack.
+The different categories of acute medications can be taken together to treat different parts of the attack.
 For example, you may need something for pain and nausea.
-Different migraine medications act through different mechanisms and combining them may increase your chances of success.
+Different migraine medications act through various mechanisms, and combining them may increase your chances of success.
 (See this post)

-What about rebound headache?
+What about a rebound headache?
 How many days per month can I safely treat?

-If you have more than 2 days a week of headaches, be very careful!
-The risk of drug-induced (rebound or medication overuse) headache starts at 10 days per month.
+If you have more than two days a week of headaches, be very careful!
+The risk of drug-induced (rebound or medication overuse) headache starts at ten days per month.
 (See this post).
 If you have headaches more often than this, you may need a preventive medication to help reduce the frequency of your migraines.

 Can I use opioid (narcotic) medications for migraine?

-Opioids or narcotics are usually avoided in migraine headaches because they are more likely to result in a temporary response where the migraine returns in a few hours or the next day.
-The brain becomes more sensitized to pain following the use of opioids and there is greater risk for rebound headaches.
+Opioids or narcotics are usually avoided in migraine headaches because they are more likely to result in a temporary response where the migraine attack returns in a few hours or the next day.
+The brain becomes more sensitized to pain after using opioids ,and there is greater risk for rebound headaches.
 The pattern of migraine often becomes more frequent and more severe in people who use opioids (See this post).

 There are many options for you!
-Learn more about the Treat Early concept, the Combination Principle and find the best ways to gain back your life.
+Learn more about the Treat Early concept and the Combination Principle and find the best ways to gain back your life.